noughtmare/parsing-ddgs/tfp2025 3/review-response.md

 >  point halfway through page 6.

 Good point.
 Although, this is not obvious.
 I need some time to think about this.
+Also, this is strongly related to your second major suggestion.
+If

 > * Another reason to avoid · would be that it makes the Desc type
 >  large...
 Removing it would allow Desc to live in Set - unless there